salama/object-machine/design/what.md

 #### Minimal

 This is almost implied in simplicity, because when a design is minimal it usually is simple.
-Still, it is a separate goal, that can be expressed succinctly by the microkernel idea:
+Still, it is a separate goal, that can be expressed succinctly by the micro-kernel idea:

 If you can leave it out, do.